wultra/powerauth-server/docs/Configuring-SOAP-Client-for-Axis2.md

----
-layout: page
-title: Configuring SOAP Client for Axis2
+# Configuring SOAP Client for Axis2
----

 This tutorial shows the way internet banking (or other "master front-end application") developers integrate with PowerAuth Server.